apache/flink-web/contribute-documentation.md

 ## Before you start working on the documentation ...

-... please make sure there exists a [JIRA](https://issues.apache.org/jira/browse/FLINK) issue that corresponds to your contribution.
-We require all documentation changes to refer to a JIRA issue, except for trivial fixes such as typos.
+... please make sure there exists a [Jira](https://issues.apache.org/jira/browse/FLINK) issue that corresponds to your contribution.
+We require all documentation changes to refer to a Jira issue, except for trivial fixes such as typos.

 ## Update or extend the documentation